The Cloister and the Hearth

-The Cloister and the Hearth (1861) is a historical novel by the British author Charles Reade.
+The Cloister and the Hearth (1861) is a historical novel by British author Charles Reade.
 Set in the 15th century, it relates the travels of a young scribe and illuminator, Gerard Eliassoen, through several European countries.
 The Cloister and the Hearth often describes the events, people and their practices in minute detail.
 Its main theme is the struggle between man's obligations to family and to Church.

 Based on a few lines by the humanist Erasmus about the life of his parents, the novel began as a serial in Once a Week magazine in 1859 under the title "A Good Fight", but when Reade disagreed with the proprietors of the magazine over some of the subject matter (principally the unmarried pregnancy of the heroine), he curtailed the serialisation with a false happy ending.
 Reade continued to work on the novel and published it in 1861, thoroughly revised and extended, as The Cloister and the Hearth.